-Spasmodic torticollis, or cervical dystonia, is considered a rare disorder that can occur at any age but is most often diagnosed in middle aged people, women more than men.
+Spasmodic torticollis, or cervical dystonia, is considered a rare disorder that can occur at any age but is most often diagnosed in middle-aged people, women more than men.
 The symptoms are known to progress gradually and reach a stage where the condition stabilizes.
-A person affected by cervical dystonia may experience abnormal head movements towards a single direction or in different directions.
-Other symptoms include neck pain that radiates from the neck to the shoulders accompanied by severe headaches.
+A person affected by cervical dystonia may experience abnormal head movements in a single direction or in different directions.
+Other symptoms include neck pain that radiates from the neck to the shoulders, accompanied by severe headaches.

-There is no cure for this condition but the majority of the cervical dystonia treatment methods focus on relieving the impairing and debilitating symptoms.
-Stretches and strengthening exercises appropriate to the degree of the condition are effective towards improving posture and alleviating the pain and discomfort associated with dystonia in the neck.
+There is no cure for this condition, but most cervical dystonia treatment methods focus on relieving the impairing and debilitating symptoms.
+Stretches and strengthening exercises appropriate to the degree of the condition are effective in improving posture and alleviating the pain and discomfort associated with dystonia in the neck.
 Certain types of therapy are also known to decrease or stop the muscle spasms caused by the condition.
-Dr. Alex Jimenez informs that getting an early diagnosis for cervical dystonia is important in order to start treatment as soon as possible.
+Dr. Alex Jimenez informs us that getting an early diagnosis for cervical dystonia is important in order to start treatment as soon as possible.

 The information herein on "Spasmodic Torticollis" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
 We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We provide and present clinical collaboration with specialists from various disciplines.
 Each specialist is governed by their professional scope of practice and their jurisdiction of licensure.
 We use functional health & wellness protocols to treat and support care for the injuries or disorders of the musculoskeletal system.